Our guide to the meaning and significance of qurbani and Eid al-Adha.

 Ismail was spared because Ibrahim proved he would sacrifice his son as an act of piety, despite the loss it would have caused him.
 The continued practice of sacrifice acts as a reminder of Ibrahim’s obedience to God.

-Eid-al-Adha, the Festival of Sacrifice, is celebrated during the twelfth month of the Islamic calendar, known as Dhul Hijjah – which translates as ‘Lord of the Pilgrimage’.
+Eid-al-Adha, the festival of sacrifice, is celebrated during the 12th month of the Islamic calendar, known as Dhul Hijjah – which translates to ‘month of the pilgrimage’.
 It is during this month that pilgrims travel to Mecca in order to visit the Kaaba.
-Hajj is performed on the eighth, ninth and tenth days of the lunar month.
-Eid ul-Adha begins on the tenth and ends on the 13th.
-In 2014, Eid is taking place around 3 October.
+Hajj is performed on the 8th, 9th, and 10th days of the lunar month.
+Eid ul-Adha begins on the 10th and ends on the 13th.
+In 2026, Eid will be on Wednsday 27 May.

-Islamic Relief has been carrying out Qurbani projects since 1986, when we performed 670 Qurbanis.
-In 2013, around 110,000 Qurbanis were performed, benefitting over two million people.
+Islamic Relief has been carrying out qurbani projects since 1986, when we performed 670 qurbanis.

 The meat is distributed fresh, frozen or canned, depending on factors such as cost, availability and access, though the majority of countries receive fresh meat.
 The meat is purchased from local suppliers in order to benefit the local economy.
 Each meat packet contains on average of three kilograms of meat, which will provide a family of four with meals for about a week.